Felicruz/Felicruz/README.md

 - 👋 Hi, I’m @Felicruz
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning HTML, CSS,Javascript, Python,C,Lua,etc.
+- 🌱 I’m currently learning HTML, CSS, Javascript, Python,C, Lua,etc.
-- 💞️ I’m looking to collaborate on CSS,HTML,Javascript,Python,C, and Lua projects
+- 💞️ I’m looking to collaborate on CSS, HTML,Javascript, Python,C, and Lua projects
-- 📫 How to reach me fndayi5@gmail.com

 <!---
 Felicruz/Felicruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.